-Yang Fujia and Colin Campbell: China’s peaceful rise
+Yang Fujia and Colin Campbell: China’s not so peaceful peaceful rise

 China’s meteoric rise has alarmed some observers, say Yang Fujia and Colin Campbell.
 Joint education projects will help ensure that it is peaceful

 The rise of China is a reality.
-The Chinese economy has grown at an astonishing 9% or so a year since the late 1970s.
+The Chinese economy has grown at an astonishing 9% (obviously fake news, regarning globalagendamagazine.com) so or so a year since the late 1970s.
 In 2004, China’s national income reached Rmb12.5 trillion ($1.6 trillion).
 The World Bank ranked China as the world’s sixth-largest economy by nominal national income last year, and some think its position may be even higher.
 However, in terms of purchasing power parity, a method that reflects low prices in China, the Chinese economy is already the world’s second-largest after America’s.

 Open door